-I. ALLEGED VIOLATION OF ARTICLE 3 OF THE CONVENTION
+II.
+ALLEGED VIOLATION OF ARTICLE 3 OF THE CONVENTION

-38. The applicant complained that the conditions of his detention were incompatible with the requirements of Article 3 of the Convention, which reads as follows:
+36. The applicant complained about the conditions of his detention and about allegedly having been subjected to degrading treatment while in police custody on 20 May 2004.
+He invoked Article 3 of the Convention, which reads as follows: